samkeen/api-script/README.md

-deus-ex-machina
+api-script
 ===============

-deus for short, REST service blackbox testing framework
+REST service blackbox testing framework

+Enables you to write terse tests (BDD like) for REST based web services.

+Currently hard coded to only work with JSON data transfer to and from the target Web servies